Pigius/Serverless-AWS-Ruby-SES-example/README.md

 # Serverless AWS Ruby SES example

 Serverless project example which sending email. `AWS Lambda` and `Amazon SES` were used.
+The repository is used for the purpose of this [blogpost](https://www.danielaniszkiewicz.com/aws-step-functions-workflow-studio.html).

 # Prerequistes